SitecorePowerShell/Book/users-and-roles.md

 Get-User -Filter "sitecore\TestUser*"
 ```

-In case you forgot to set the user profile, we have a way to update user accounts.
+In case you forgot to set the user profile for accounts, we have a way to set the profile id.

 **Example:** The following queries a user and sets the profile template.
 Note that changing the profile template requires the user to be authenticated.